Authors’ & illustrators’ classroom roles

 Schools are encouraged to choose an author or illustrator from those listed in the WiSP guide.
 Click here for a list of members.
 Once you have funding, contact the author or illustrator directly to arrange a visit.
 Following the visit, please fill out the school feedback form and send to the WiSP coordinator (address below).

-Please note: Applications for WiSP funding close each year on October 30.
+Please note: Applications for WiSP funding are to be directed to:

 Advance preparation, participation and follow-through are essential elements of a successful author or illustrator visit.
 The following guidelines will help schools make the most of their WiSP event.